Whey Supplementation Helps with Weight Loss.

 - Milk proteins may decrease appetite.
 A study from 2003 looked at energy intake after a 48-gram meal of casein or whey.
 Both groups were allowed to eat at a buffet style meal.
 The study revealed a higher level of satiety in the whey group than the casein group.
 Other research has shown that both equally suppressed appetite.

 - Whey may reduce lean muscle mass loss.
 Most studies show that WP will reduce lean muscle loss during a calorie restricted diet.
 One such study followed 31 obese women on a calorie restricted diet.
 The women given the addition of 50 grams WP relative to 50 grams carbohydrate to overweight or obese older women’s diets were able to enhance the amount of weight and fat loss during the trial period and had less of an overall percentage of weight loss come from lean mass.
 The significance of this reduced muscle mass loss is that muscle mass enhances physical function in older women and will reduce weight gain as long as it is maintained.

-The bottom line is that WP promotes muscle retention and satiety even though it may not be superior to casein.
-WP is a good addition to your nutrition as you try to loose weight because of its superior bioavailability.
+The bottom line: Whey protein promotes muscle retention and satiety even though it may not be superior to casein.
+WP is a good addition to your nutrition as you try to lose weight because of its superior bioavailability.
 I recommend that you eat food, but if you have to delay or skip a meal, a protein shake is a good way to bridge the gap until you get to your next meal or snack.